 - Mutations screen on iPSC generated clones by sequencing (only on cells with a described mutation)

-- RT-PCR analysis for the SeV clearance
+- RT-PCR detection of the SeV

 - qPCR analysis for detecting the majority of karyotypic abnormalities reported in human iPSC